Here’s how to build a Quick & Easy DIY Wood Drawer Front with a pretty routed edge, slab overlay design.

 I think most woodworkers struggle with attaching drawer fronts.
 At least, I do.
 And most of my woodworking friends complain about this chore too.

-It takes practice and finding the method that works for you.
-Here are a few ways you can attach drawer fronts to drawer boxes.
+It takes practice and finding the method that works best for you.

 I started by brad nailing a straight edge to the cabinet face about 1/2″ from the drawer opening.
 To be safe, I used just 2 brad nails so that the board would be easy to remove.